yanagiba/swift-ast/README.md

 ![License](https://img.shields.io/github/license/yanagiba/swift-ast.svg)

-The Swift Abstract Syntax Tree is an initiative to parse [Swift Programming Language](https://swift.org/about/) in Swift itself.
+Swift Abstract Syntax Tree is an initiative to parse [Swift Programming Language](https://swift.org/about/) in Swift itself.
 The output of this utility is the corresponding [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST)